There are several reasons why you might need to extend your fence post but the most common is wanting more privacy or security with a taller fence.

 Wood Fence Post Extender

-Just like the metal extender, you will attach a 1×4 piece of lumber (actual dimensions are ¾ x 3½) to the front and back of the posts.
+Just like the metal extender, you can attach a 1×4 piece of lumber (actual dimensions are ¾ x 3½) to the front and back of the posts.

-Whereas the metal may only be 16 inches long, you could do the same length in wood or you would use an even longer piece of wood to completely cover the front and back of your adjoining posts.
+Whereas the metal may only be 16 inches long, you could do the same length in wood or you could use an even longer piece of wood to completely cover the front and back of your adjoining posts.
+This would make the extension look seamless.

-Many times a wood face board is used on the post to cover the uglier pressure treated post.
-So if you already have a face board on the other part of your fence, you would simply need longer face boards to extend your current post with another post.
+Sometimes a wood 1×4 face board is used to cover the uglier pressure treated 4×4 post.
+So if you already have a face board on your fence posts, you would simply need longer face boards to extend your current post with another post.

 My recommended attachment method for the face board is structural screws that are longer than the ones above.
 Structural screws are made from stronger steel and are heat-treated for maximum strength.

 Depending on the type of wood, you may need to pre-drill the face board so you don’t split it and compromise it’s strength.
-Most soft woods such as pine, cypress or cedar will all need to be pre-drilled.
+Most soft woods such as pressure treated pine, cypress or cedar will need to be pre-drilled.

 Half-Lap Joint With Through Bolts